Flashkirby/CampingMod/README.md

 Adds craftable tents that provide an additional spawn point to choose from upon death!

 * Set up a temporary spawn point by crafting tents
-* Choose to spawn between your tent or your bed
+* Choose to respawn between your tent or your bed
 * Various tiers of tents with bonus utilities

 Craft your first tent with Silk×2 and Wood×8 at a workbench!

 ## Details

-A temporary spawn point can be set alongside a normal spawn point, by interacting with a tent.
-Unlike beds, tents do not require valid housing to create a temporary spawn point, but these spawn points are not saved when exiting the world.
-When respawning, you can choose to spawn at either your original spawn point, or at the temporary spawn point.
+You can set a Temporary Spawn Point by pressing the Interact button on a tent.
+Upon dying, the player will have a choice of respawning at their original spawn point, or at their temporary spawn point.

+When re-entering a world, you will still start at spawn, or your bed.
+While you cannot return to a temporary spawn point with items such as Magic Mirror, you can teleport to it using a Wormhole Potion by clicking on it in the fullscreen map.

+Your active temporary spawn point is marked on the minimap by a tent icon.

 - Caving Tent